 You can pretty much use anything you like.
 I used sweet smoked paprika and a touch of cumin.
 But you can also use garlic powder, onion powder, coriander, dried oregano, chili powder, dried thyme leaves, black pepper.

+- Roast the chickpeas!
 Now, this is the real secret step.
-If you want to get true crispy, crunchy roasted chickpeas, you need to bake them at 340 F (170 C) for a minimum of 50 minutes (but if you use a can of large chickpeas it can take up to 60-65 minutes).
+If you want to get true crispy, crunchy roasted chickpeas, you need to bake them at 340 F (170 C) for a minimum of 50 minutes (but if you use a can of large chickpeas, it can take up to 60-65 minutes).

 So, place the baking sheet in the middle rack of the oven, and let the chickpeas roast for around 30 minutes.
 Then open the oven and, using a spoon, stir them well to make sure they bake evenly.